flamoedo/Project---Finding-Lane-Lines-on-the-Road/writeup.md

 7) Calculate the average line, to draw a single line in each side.
 8) Exptend the lines to roi limits.

+The draw_lines function was modified to separate left and right lines, get the average line, extrapolate the lines to roi, and with a buffer that replace missing lines with ones of the previous frame, as a way to estabilizate the image.

+I used the separate_lines function to eliminate low slopes lines, so I managed to run the challenge part of the project.

 [image2]: /test_images/grayscale.jpg "Grayscale"